 - Do not give money or personal information.

-- Report the scam to the Office of the Inspector General (OIG).
+- Report the scam to the Office of the Inspector General (OIG) using the instructions below.

 If you receive a call, text, or email that you believe to be suspicious, about a problem with your Social Security number or account, do not respond or engage with the caller or sender.
 Report Social Security phone, email, and text scams through our dedicated online form.